Nadiabenb/Metahers-appV2/replit.md

 **Styling Approach**:
 - Tailwind CSS for utility-first styling
-- Custom CSS variables for theme colors (blush, champagne, mint, onyx, gold)
+- Custom CSS variables for jewel-tone neon palette
-- Glassmorphism effects achieved through backdrop-blur utilities
+- Editorial card patterns with gradient overlays
+- Neon glow effects and metallic text gradients
-- Design system emphasizes luxury spa aesthetics with rounded corners, soft shadows, and subtle animations
+- Design system emphasizes Forbes-meets-Vogue luxury with bold typography, vivid accents, and sophisticated animations

 **Animation**: Framer Motion is used for transitions and micro-interactions, with durations typically between 150-250ms for a calm, smooth experience.